ValerioS05/nestbite/README.md

         |Effects on clickable item 6: Same as previous item|![Effects on clickable item 6](/static/images/readme_images/interactbut5.png)|
         |Effects on clickable item 7: When interacted with it stays mainly the same, I added some shadow on the item.|![Effects on clickable item 7](/static/images/readme_images/restdeteff.png)|
 ### User Experience
-- In terms of UX the general idea as for the Interface was to make the User don't feel overwelmed.
+- In terms of UX the general idea like the Interface was to make the User don't feel overwelmed.
 -  NestBite offer a desgin that makes the User interact and reach the desired point with only few clicks.
 The site can be navigated with a keyboard giving different possibilities to the User.
 - What makes NestBite stand out is the fact that the user is never left hanging clueless.
 The design is straight forward:
     - Good naming on redirections buttons/links